Hoeijmakers/tayph/docs/getting_started.rst

 time-series.
 Although certain use-cases may exist where this is desirable, it is non-standard from the points of view of present literature and of this demonstration.

-To continue with the demo data, move to your working directory (i.e. :code:`'cd /Users/tayph/xcor_project/'`), open a python 3 interpreter and call::
+To continue with the demo data, move to your working directory in the terminal (i.e. :code:`'cd /Users/tayph/xcor_project/'`), open a python 3 interpreter and call::

     import tayph.run as run